agronholm/anyio/docs/networking.rst

     run(main)

+.. note:: If you are testing on your local machine or don't know which family socket to use, it is
+          a good idea to replace ``family=socket.AF_INET`` by ``local_host='localhost'`` in the previous example.

 If your use case involves sending lots of packets to a single destination, you can still "connect" your UDP socket to a specific host and port to avoid having to pass the address and port every time you send data to the peer::